GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/resources.md

 sitemap: false
 permalink: /resources
 ---

+## DSECOP Modules
+Our modules are on GitHub and can be found [here](https://github.com/GDS-Education-Community-of-Practice/DSECOP).
+We welcome contributions from the community.
+If you are interested in contributing, please contact us at <dsecop@aps.org>.

 ## Resources for Involvement

 We aim to build a community of researchers, practitioners, and learners to engage with the teaching and education of data science.
 There are multiple ways to get involved in the conversation.